-LIONS CLUB ACADEMIC BANQUET
+LIONS CLUB ACADEMIC MEAL

-The Pawnee Lions Club annually sponsors a banquet to recognize high school students for their academic accomplishments during the current school year.
+The Pawnee Lions Club annually sponsors a meal to recognize high school students for their academic accomplishments during the current school year.
 In order to qualify a student must have a grade point average of 4.00 for the first, second, and third quarters of the current school year.

-The Annual Lions Club Academic Banquet is held in the school cafeteria usually the first week of May.
+The Annual Lions Club Academic Meal is held in the

+school cafeteria usually the first week of May.
 Academic honor students are guests free of charge courtesy of the Pawnee Lions Club.
-Parents, other family members, and friends may also attend by signing up and paying a cost per person.
+Parents, other family members, and friends may also attend by signing up.
+However, there may be an additional cost per guest.

-LOCKS AND LOCKERS
+LOCKERS

-Combination locks are sold to all students for use in PE class at a cost of \$7.00.
 Hall lockers are assigned to all students for their use during the year.
 The locker is the property of the school and is not the personal property of the student.
 Lockers may be searched by the administration at any time.
 Lockers must be kept free of any permanent signs, decals, or materials of questionable, illegal, or dangerous nature.
 Students are not allowed to write on the lockers.
 If, through negligence, the hall lock is lost, the student will pay \$7.00 for the replacement lock.